tofupilot/python-client/README.md

 ## Usage

-A test run can be easily created in TofuPilot using a few parameters.
+Creating a test run in TofuPilot is easy and can be done with just a few parameters.

 ```python
 from tofupilot import TofuPilotClient